 99 is a large grocery store in Malden that stocks a lot of our favorite things: matcha Hello Pandas, douhua, and dark soy sauce.
 None of those things are related to the sea, but there is a whole corner of the store dedicated to seafood, with tanks of live fish and crustaceans to go along with fillets on ice.
 Plus, it’s one of the few places we know of where you can buy geoducks, and there’s also a large selection of fish and other seafood balls for soup.
 Sure, there are a number of other Asian supermarkets around, but for the wide selection of seafood and ease of parking, 99 is one of our favorites.

 In the early ’90s, the founder of Island Creek was supposedly farming quahog clams.
 Trying to determine exactly how a quahog was different from a steamer led us down a clam-sized hole on YouTube - a snapshot of a day in the life at The Infatuation.
-It also reminded us that we prefer oysters anyway, and thankfully those harvested from Island Creek can be ordered year-round with pickup available in Duxbury.
+It also reminded us that we prefer oysters anyway, and thankfully those harvested from Island Creek can be ordered year-round.
 Those bivalves can also be shipped nationwide for free, and we can’t think of a more New England-y gift for your friends and family.